The Ultimate Guide To Healing With Reiki Symbols

 The chakra-opening symbol, Gnosa, puts you in touch with your higher self.

+It clears out the cluttered mind, removing all negativity.
 The conscious and subconscious minds are joined, which raises awareness.

 This symbol can help with learning physical activity, such as certain sports or martial arts.